What is a liver transplant?

 Diagnostic tests for heart, lung, and other organ conditions

 Blood tests.
-Blood tests are done to gather information that will help determine how urgent it is that an individual is placed on the transplant list, as well as to ensure the individual receives a donor organ that is a good match.
+Blood tests are done to gather information that will help determine how urgent it is that an individual is placed on the transplant list.
+They also are used to make sure that the individual receives a donor organ that is a good match.
 These tests may include:

 Liver enzymes.
-Elevated levels of liver enzymes can alert doctors to liver damage or injury, since the enzymes leak from the liver into the bloodstream.
+Elevated levels of liver enzymes can alert healthcare providers to liver damage or injury, since the enzymes leak from the liver into the bloodstream.

 Albumin.
 Below-normal levels of proteins made by the liver are associated with many chronic liver disorders.

 Clotting studies, such as an international normalized ratio (INR) formerly known as the prothrombin time (PT).
-Tests that measure the time it takes for blood to clot are often used prior to liver transplantation.
-Blood clotting requires vitamin K and proteins made by the liver.
+Tests that measure the time it takes for blood to clot are often used before liver transplantation.
+Blood clotting needs vitamin K and proteins made by the liver.
 Liver cell damage and bile obstruction can both interfere with proper blood clotting.

 Renal function.
 Creatinine reflects the liver function in critically ill people.

 Other blood tests will help improve the chances that the donor organ will not be rejected.
 They may include: